-Ohio Sunshine Laws require that these meetings be open to the public, except executive session.
-Members of the public have opportunities to address the Board during the Chapter 119 hearing and during the business meeting on Tuesday.
+Ohio Sunshine Law requires that these meetings be open to the public, except executive session.
+Members of the public have opportunities to address the State Board during the Chapter 119 hearing and during the Public Participation portion of the agenda.

 Board schedules, agendas, minutes are published regularly.
 Audio files from State Board meetings are posted within five business days.
 To view monthly Board Books, click here.

 Last Modified: 12/6/2016 2:12:09 PM